leedium/occ-instance-migrator/README.md

 This is still a work in process but has saved me quite some time *Web Content data is currently not supported and coming in a later OCC release.
 (Dec 2018)

-### version
+### current version
+2.2.1

+#### change log
+2.2.1
+    - error handling for missing options/parameters

 2.1.1
     - fixes issue with global files not copying

 2.1.0
-- remove os installed git for npm node git
+    - remove os-installed git for npm nodegit
     - other bug fixes

+2.0.0
+    - working version with os-git dependency

 # ATTENTION
 REMEMBER, this will use DCU/PLUS transferALL from TARGET to SOURCE instance.
 PLEASE KNOW WHAT YOU ARE DOING.